Aliases for KCNK16 Gene

 Previous GeneCards Identifiers for KCNK16 Gene

 The protein encoded by this gene belongs to the family of potassium channel proteins containing two pore-forming P domains.
 This channel is an open rectifier which primarily passes outward current under physiological K+ concentrations.
 This gene is expressed predominantly in the pancreas and is activated at alkaline pH.
 Several alternatively spliced transcript variants encoding different isoforms have been identified for this gene. [provided by RefSeq, Sep 2008]

 GeneCards Summary for KCNK16 Gene

 KCNK16 (Potassium Two Pore Domain Channel Subfamily K Member 16) is a Protein Coding gene.
-Among its related pathways are Sweet Taste Signaling and Hepatic ABC Transporters.
-GO annotations related to this gene include ion channel activity and voltage-gated ion channel activity.
+Diseases associated with KCNK16 include Birk-Barel Syndrome and Maturity-Onset Diabetes Of The Young.
+Among its related pathways are Cardiac conduction and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated ion channel activity.
 An important paralog of this gene is KCNK17.

 Outward rectifying potassium channel.
 Produces rapidly activating and non-inactivating outward rectifier K(+) currents.